 Through the hostage highborn Theon Greyjoy’s dialogue, we get glimpses into how harsh the Iron Islands are even in the early seasons.
 We know they reave and rape, taking what they want by killing those who have it, or “paying the iron price.”
 Their lords have taken the words “we do not sow” as their House motto.
-They execute people by staking their limbs to the beach so they watch helplessly as the tide comes into claim their lives.
+They execute people by staking their limbs to the beach so they must watch helplessly as the tide comes into claim their lives.
 They worship a deity called The Drowned God.

 What earned them the spot on this list however is their coronation custom, which we finally get to see toward the end of season six.
 For years we had observed the common phrase on the Iron Islands; “what is dead may never die.”

 After the Ironborn have selected a new king they immediately drown him.
 “Let the fish eat the scales off his eyes.”
 Once his lungs are full of water they put him on the beach where he is resurrected by the stare of a priest.
-We learn then then that there is a second part of the phrase; “but rises again harder and stronger.”
+We learn then that there is a second part of the phrase; “but rises again harder and stronger.”

-Seeing that the Ironborn customs are just as tough on highborn gives us a new appreciation for just how twisted the native iron-islanders are.
+Seeing that the Ironborn customs are just as tough on the highborn gives us a new appreciation for just how twisted the native iron-islanders are.